 His monograph, Audible Geographies in Latin America: Sounds of Race and Place (Palgrave Macmillan 2019), has been reviewed in the Journal of Latin American Cultural Studies and the Revista de Estudios Hispánicos.
 The book engages with a diverse body of archival materials in order to examine the audibility of place as a racialized phenomenon through the analysis of listening practices and media technologies in different periods and locales, including Salvador da Bahia in the 1890s, Havana in the 1910s or 1960s, or Rio de Janeiro and São Paulo in the 1930s.

 Current research involves the telegraph, territory, empire, and diasporic imagination in the Caribbean and Brazil, as well as spirit writing and phonography in early twentieth-century Brazil.

-He teaches courses on Latin American cultural history, race and culture in Brazil, cannibalism and anthropophagy in the Americas, and popular music in the Afro-Americas.
+He teaches courses on Latin American cultural and intellectual history, race and culture in Brazil, cannibalism and anthropophagy in the Americas, and popular music in the Afro-Americas.
 He has held visiting professorships at the Université François Rabelais in Tours, France, and in the Department of Romance Languages and Literatures at Harvard University.